W12-Clojure-Group/Log4Jeo/README.md

 ##TODO

-- [ ] Merge timestamp and ip address functions- AL
+- [x] Merge timestamp and ip address functions- AL
 - [ ] Convert timestamp and ip to JSON - AL
 - [ ] Convert timestamp to epoch time - AL
-- [ ] POST JSON and extract values adding them into a map - AL
+- [ ] Extract all long and lats from Apache log and convert them to JSON - AL
-- [ ] GET enpoint that returns contents of the map - AL
+- [ ] GET endpoint JSON with relevant data from Apache logs - AL
 - [ ] Integrate database (Maxmind CSV) with GeoIP location - RL
 - [ ] Provide a lookup function for IP address to location - RL
 - [ ] Visualise map with :longitude(s), :latitude(s), (:city?) - NL  (contour)